angular/angular/aio/content/guide/router.md

 You could hide the link until the user logs in.
 But that's tricky and difficult to maintain.

-Instead you'll write a `CanActivate` guard to redirect anonymous users to the login page when they try to enter the admin area.
+Instead you'll write a `CanActivate()` guard to redirect anonymous users to the login page when they try to enter the admin area.

-This is a general purpose guard &mdash; you can imagine other features that require authenticated users &mdash;
-so you create an `auth-guard.service.ts` in the application root folder.
+This is a general purpose guard&mdash;you can imagine other features that require authenticated users&mdash;so you create an `auth-guard.service.ts` in the application root folder.

 At the moment you're interested in seeing how guards work so the first version does nothing useful.
 It simply logs to console and `returns` true immediately, allowing navigation to proceed:
-Next you open `admin-routing.module.ts `, import the `AuthGuard` class, and update the admin route with a `CanActivate` guard property that references it:
+Next, open `admin-routing.module.ts `, import the `AuthGuard` class, and update the admin route with a `CanActivate()` guard property that references it:
 The admin feature is now protected by the guard, albeit protected poorly.

+{@a teach-auth}
 #### Teach *AuthGuard* to authenticate

 Make the `AuthGuard` at least pretend to authenticate.